Madoshakalaka/gapp/README.md

 # gapp
 ![travis-badge](https://travis-ci.org/Madoshakalaka/gapp.svg?branch=master)

-easy buttons and other graphics elements to control the code.
+Buttons and other graphics elements to control code.

 ## How to Use